drasi-project/docs/docs/content/reference/command-line-interface/_index.md

   CosmosGremlin
 ```

-When listing `querycontainer`, `source`, and `reaction` resources, the output is a table showning the name of the resource and a status showing whether the resource is available, like this list of **Query Containers**:
+When listing `querycontainer`, `source`, and `reaction` resources, the output is a table showing the name of the resource and a status showing whether the resource is available, like this list of **Query Containers**:

 ```
     ID    | AVAILABLE